-1 The disclosure is applicable under IFRS 15.
-The CSi group has not presented comparative information for the prior period.
-The table above differs from note 6 - Commission and Fee income as it includes only those contracts with customers that are in scope of IFRS 15 - Revenue from contracts with customers.
+2 The table above differs from note 6 - Commission and Fee income as it includes only those contracts with customers that are in scope of IFRS 15 - Revenue from contracts with customers.
+2018 numbers have been restated to disclose the impact of discontinued operations.
+Details are included in Note 31 - Discontinued Operations and Assets and Liabilities Held for Sale.